andresmontoyab/React/react-testing/react-testing/README.md

 * [Getting Start](#Getting-Start)

-Steps to explain Redux

-1. First define the concepts, Store, Reducer, Actions and Dispatcher
-2. Create a simple reducer
-3. Create a store with one reducer
-4. Create store with multiples reducers
-5. Explan what is an action
-6. Connect with components

 # Testing

 When we are talking about software development there is one main important topic that we need to cover, testing.